FAST & AFFORDABLE COMMERCIAL AND STRATA ELECTRICAL SERVICES

 No Ground Wire

-Knob and tube wiring systems lack a ground wire, making them incompatible with modern three-prong appliances and technology.
-When plugging a device into an outlet, it is more susceptible to voltage fluctuations and surges, increasing the risk of damage, fire, and electrical shocks.
+Knob and tube wiring systems, devoid of a ground wire, pose compatibility issues with contemporary three-prong appliances and technology.
+Without a grounding mechanism, devices plugged into these outlets are vulnerable to voltage fluctuations and surges, heightening the likelihood of damage, electrical fires, and shocks.

 Lack of Resistance to Moisture